 Each client has their own unique needs and issues.
 This might mean working together for a few weeks or a few years or more usually, something in between.
 My aim is to help identify how counselling might help you, which we explore in the initial session.
 This is also an opportunity for me to find out about you and to see how it feels to work together before taking the decision to continue with counselling.

+We start with an initial session which helps you to see what it’s like to work with me, and for me to check that I’m the right person to help you.
 If we decide to start regular sessions, I will explain my terms of engagement and ask you to complete a Client Info Sheet.
-Counselling is generally most effective if sessions take place at a fixed time on a weekly or fortnightly basis; however, I always do my best to accommodate clients when life takes over.
-Counselling sessions take place in central Cambridge.
-Fees are £80 for individuals (50 minutes) or £120 for couples (60 minutes).
+Counselling sessions generally take place at a fixed time on a weekly or fortnightly basis; however, I always do my best to accommodate clients when life takes over.
+Counselling sessions take place just north of Cambridge (CB24).
+Fees are £80 for individuals (50 minutes) and £120 for couples (60 minutes).